 Make sure your baby is up to date on their immunizations.
 Some studies suggest that vaccines may help protect against SIDS.

-Do Cardiorespiratory Monitors Help Prevent SIDS?
+Do Home Apnea Monitors Help Prevent SIDS?

 Being Informed Saves Lives